-When it comes to selling on Etsy, one of the most important features of your listings is the images of your product.
-It can be challenging to get good photos though, especially if you’d like to take them yourself.
-They way your items look in your photos is the main deciding factor for a purchaser.
+When it comes to selling on Etsy, one of the most important features of your listings is product images.
+It can be challenging to get good photos, though, especially if you’d like to take them yourself.
+The buyer’s main deciding factor is how your items look in photos.
 It is absolutely vital to take photos that are both flattering and informative.
 As a successful Etsy shop owner, here are a few of my best Etsy photography tips.
 I’ve also included links to the items I use to help me get stunning photos, every time.

 Have the Right Supplies

 It may seem a little odd to have white foam boards at the top of my list of photography supplies, but I have found a lot of uses for these guys.
 If you’re not sure what I mean, this is the sort of board I am referring to.
 I have used them as backgrounds, light reflectors, and underneath my light box to stabilize the products.
 They are inexpensive and very handy to have around for photography.

 Whether you are using your cell phone with a good camera, or a professional camera, always use a tripod to achieve the best photos.
 Using a tripod gives you the ability to adjust your product and lighting until you get it perfect.
 Every time your camera moves, you are getting a slightly different angle and lighting.
 It is nearly impossible to get a photo perfect when every time you adjust, your camera is moving too.

 Tripods are not very expensive and fold up for easy storage.
 I use one made for my cell phone, I bought it on Amazon here.